 The Latest Info:

-Bolt round The Holt 2018 will open for entry very soon!
+Bolt round The Holt 2018 is open for entry!
 The Bolt is in its 10th year and will be the biggest and best year!

 The 1/2 Marathon Team Challenge Relay will be available once again.
 Please read these rules.

 Now in it’s 10th year this family friendly, traffic free cross-country running event raises money for GUTS Fighting Bowel Cancer and always sells out.
 The event has become the charity’s biggest fund raising event and in its 9 year history it has so far raised nearly £100,000 for them.